jeffy893/posterity/2024-05-25_Queens_Gambit.md

 - Free Play <--> Instrumental Play <--> Deliberation
 - Transparency as to the developmental stage of the supra entity in the subsystem makes a difference in development?
 - Horizontal force to clarify, attribute, and model each layer of bloom's taxonomy...
     - Overlapping Ikigai...
-The Lord's keychain...
+Jah keychain...
     - Vertical force to elevate or demote within bloom's taxonomy
 - Liberal Risk Regime distribution of negligence with the belief in agency
     * Diligence stands by itself, negligence locks in-step with others